plogs/church.of.the.asopposedtowhat.com/content/posts/the-ten-realizations.md

 1. Very few things are certain, but some things we do know.

-1. Today's authority is yesterday's snot-nosed kid.
+1. Today's authority soon becomes yesterday's snot-nosed kid.

 1. The world is full of beautiful people and interesting things.